sensu/sensu-docs/content/sensu-go/6.1/operations/control-access/rbac.md

 After you [configure sensuctl][26], you can [change the admin user's password][45] with the `change-password` command.

-Sensu also includes an `agent` user, which is used internally by the Sensu agent.
+Sensu also includes an `agent` user, which is used internally by the Sensu agent &mdash; by default, Sensu agents connect and authenticate with the `agent` user.
 You can configure `agent` user credentials with the [`user` and `password` agent configuration flags][41].

 ### Manage users

-To test the password for a user created with Sensu's built-in [basic authentication][34]:
+To test the password for a user created with Sensu's [built-in basic authentication][34]:

 {{< code shell >}}
 sensuctl user test-creds USERNAME --password 'password'